 Speaking of kid-friendly, this is the best way to sneak in some veggies to your little one’s diet.
 I know plenty of picky eaters out there don’t like to eat broccoli on it’s own, but they’ll love when it’s mixed in with creamy cheddar cheese soup.
 It’s not just broccoli that’s in there, either – there are also plenty of carrots!
 When those two veggies are mixed with this flavorful cheese, even the picky eaters won’t be able to resist.

-- Butter – Unsalted works best to control the sodium amount.
+Butter – I always recommend using unsalted butter to control the sodium amount.

-- Vegetables – onion, carrots, and diced broccoli stems (if using).
+Vegetables – you will need yellow onion, carrots, and diced broccoli stems (if using).

-- Garlic -you’ll want fresh garlic for the best flavor.
+Garlic -you always want to use fresh garlic for the best flavor.

-- Heavy Whipping Cream – the heavy cream is what really does the trick when it comes to making this soup creamy!
+Heavy Whipping Cream – the heavy cream is the best option to make the soup rich and creamy.

-- Cheese – Sharp cheddar cheese freshly grated off the block always provides the best flavor for this soup.
+Cheese – Sharp cheddar cheese freshly grated off the block always provides the best flavor for this soup.
 Make sure to get block of cheese and grate it yourself!
+You can use a combination of white and orange or one or the other.

-What Cheese Should I Use in Broccoli Cheese Soup?
+What Cheese to Use in Broccoli Cheese Soup?

 The best cheese to use in broccoli cheese soup is definitely hand grated sharp cheddar cheese.
 For the BEST flavor and texture, get the block and grate it yourself.
 Don’t buy the pre-shredded bagged cheese.
 Cheese that is already shredded in the bag is not good to use in soups and sauces because it contains separators, which is the powdery substance that coats each shaving of cheese.